 This is my third club trip.
-My first, a Tour of southern Corsica, was two years ago.
+My maiden one, a Tour of southern Corsica, was two years ago.
 It was the first time I had ever cycled on a road bike.
-I had ordered the bike back in February in the belief that it would arrive in six weeks, leaving me a further six weeks to be become fully acquainted with it, and all it’s functions, before the club’s cycling trip.
+I had ordered the bike back in February in the belief that it would arrive in six weeks, leaving me a further six weeks to be become fully acquainted with it, and all its functions, before the club’s cycling trip.
 In the end, it took three months for my Orbea Diva to be lovingly crafted by the Basques/imported from Taiwan and painted.

 The bike arrived the day before we left for Corsica, too little time to become conversant with cleated pedals, so I rode in my training shoes.
 Wisely, my cycling was limited to downhill after lunch on the first two days, plus a trip along an undulating coastline, before lunch, on day three.
 Day four, I sat in the club car and enjoyed the scenery.

 Day two was almost, but fortunately not quite, my last day on a bike.
 As I set off with my husband, ahead of the rest, to descend into Porto Vecchio, the bike “felt strange” and I was slightly nervous about the steep, switchback descent.
 Rightly so as it appeared the bike shop (not my current LBS) had not correctly tightened all of the screws and on taking an almost 360 degree turn, the wheels and I went one way (straight ahead) and the handlebars another.

 Thank goodness I was wearing training shoes.
 I was quickly able to put my feet on the ground and prevent my imminent, and quite probably fatal, departure down a precipice.
 Needless to say, I was more than a bit shook up, so we sat on the parapet wall and waited for the others to catch us up.